Saifullah Yusuf: Vice Governor

 Gus Ipul participated the 2008 East Java gubernatorial election as the running mate of Soekarwo with their candidacy being supported by Democratic Party, Prosperous Justice Party, and National Mandate Party.
-The election was held in 2 rounds (first round on July 23, 2008 and second round on November 4, 2008) with another recount on Bangkalan Regency and Sampang Regency on 21 January 2009.
+The election was held in 2 rounds (first round on 23 July 2008 and second round on 4 November 2008) with another recount on Bangkalan Regency and Sampang Regency on 21 January 2009.
 The pair won 50,2% of all votes against Khofifah Indar Parawansa who won 49,8%.
 He assumed the office of Vice Governor of East Java on 12 February 2009, inaugurated by Minister of Home Affairs Mardiyanto.

-Soekarwo once again called Gus Ipul as his running mate in the 2013 East Java gubernatorial election with a much broader support with Golkar and Hanura joined in endorsing the pair.
+Soekarwo once again called Gus Ipul as his running mate in the 2013 East Java gubernatorial election with a much broader support with Golkar and People's Conscience Party joined in endorsing the pair.
 Gus Ipul was previously being rumored to run against Soekarwo but ultimately choose to remain as his running mate on moral and political grounds.
 In the rematch election against Khofifah, the pair once again won the election this time with just 47,25% of the vote despite the increase in number of votes compared to 2008.
-They were then inaugurated on February 12, 2014 by Minister of Home Affairs Gamawan Fauzi and was attended by all regents and mayors of East Java, ministers of the Second United Indonesia Cabinet, other governors and public figures of East Java.
+They were then inaugurated on 12 February 2014 by Minister of Home Affairs Gamawan Fauzi and was attended by all regents and mayors of East Java, ministers of the Second United Indonesia Cabinet, other governors and public figures of East Java.